 If successful, these treatments can reduce the amount of breast tissue that needs to be removed, which may improve the appearance of your breast after surgery.

 Preparing for surgery

-You may have some tests to check that the cancer hasn't spread and will have a general check-up to make sure you're fit for the operation.
+Before having surgery, you may have some tests to check the cancer has not spread, plus a general check-up to make sure you are fit for the operation.

 If you are currently taking any medicines, find out whether you should continue taking them before your operation.
 Never stop taking a prescribed medication, unless advised to do so by your GP or another qualified healthcare professional responsible for your care.

 If you smoke, you may be advised to stop smoking before your operation.
 This is because smoking can increase the risk of complications during and after your operation, which may increase your recovery time.